Updated: Oct 5

 Since labor and employment laws are found at all levels of government including federal, state, county, and even city, making sense of these laws can be confusing and overwhelming.

 Since the labor and employment related laws are found at all levels of government, federal, state, county and even city, making sense of these sometimes contradictory demands is more of a challenge for today's employees than ever before.
-In this article, we'll discuss the role of a California employment lawyer and how to find experienced, ethical and vetted California employment lawyers by contacting a California bar-certified lawyer referral service.
+In this article, we'll discuss the role of a California employment lawyer and how to find experienced, ethical and vetted California employment lawyers by contacting a California bar-certified and approved lawyer referral service.